Ginkgo

 This section has been translated automatically.

-Ginkgo biloba L. (family: Ginkgoaceae) is a deciduous tree growing 30-40 m high.
+Ginkgo biloba L. (family: Ginkgoaceae) is a deciduous tree that grows 30-40 m high.
 In terms of evolutionary history, it is one of the oldest plant species on earth and represents the link between ferns and conifers.
-A special feature are the very characteristic fan-shaped, broad leaves.
+The very characteristic fan-shaped, broad leaves are a special feature.
 Ripe ginkgo seeds are used as food.
 The seeds contain 37.8% carbohydrates, 4.3% proteins and 1.7% fat.

 Ingredients